saymrwulf/openssl/notes.md

-2022-06-15T17:12:00 - Minor doc updates: linking to article on quantization (openssl) 2022-09-15T23:38:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl) 2022-10-16T00:10:00 - Refactor for clarity, might break a few tests though (openssl)
+2022-06-15T17:12:00 - Minor doc updates: linking to article on quantization (openssl) 2022-09-15T23:38:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (openssl) 2022-10-16T00:10:00 - Refactor for clarity, might break a few tests though (openssl) 2022-10-16T18:11:00 - Minor doc updates: linking to article on quantization (openssl)